Spyro Reignited Trilogy: Music

-Tom Kenny, who voiced Spyro the Dragon in the original Ripto's Rage and Year of the Dragon, reprised his role in Spyro Reignited Trilogy after 16 years with re-recorded voice lines, including the first game in which Spyro was originally voiced by Carlos Alazraqui.
-Stewart Copeland, the music composer of the original trilogy, wrote a new main theme for the compilation, though did not write any other new tracks for the project.
-The rest of Copeland's score for the trilogy was re-recorded by Stephan Vankov, an employee of Toys for Bob, with the game including an option to freely choose between the two soundtracks.
-Controls were updated for modern platforms in several key ways, such as shooting fire set to the back right button and camera control set to the right analog stick, with an option to revert to the original control scheme at any point from the pause menu.
+Stewart Copeland, the music composer of the original trilogy, wrote a new theme for the compilation with the original scores being arranged by Toys for Bob employee Stephan Vankov.
+The game gives the option to freely choose between the two soundtracks.
+Controls were updated for modern platforms in several ways, such as shooting fire set to the back right button and camera control set to the right analog stick, with an option to revert to the original control scheme at any point from the pause menu.
 Reignited Trilogy uses the Unreal Engine 4 game engine.
-The game also received development assistance from Sanzaru Games, whose previous works include The Sly Collection and Sly Cooper: Thieves in Time, in developing the alternate gameplay styles in Year of the Dragon.